Message Batching & Throughput Optimization for Web Push Delivery

 Optimizing Payload & Connection Throughput

 Throughput bottlenecks frequently originate from redundant payload serialization and ephemeral HTTP connections.
-Enabling HTTP/2 multiplexing allows concurrent push requests over a single persistent TCP connection, drastically reducing TLS handshake overhead.
+HTTP/2 multiplexing allows concurrent push requests over a single persistent TCP connection, drastically reducing TLS handshake overhead.
 Aligning expiration windows with TTL & Expiration Handling ensures stale payloads are discarded before consuming dispatch cycles.

 Implementation Steps